 An Example - Writing for the Tilma

 When articles are accepted for the Tilma, it is on an "all rights" basis.
 The Marian Catechist Apostolate reserves the unrestricted right, in perpetuity, to make use of material appearing in the Tilma in print, on the web site, in special compilations, or in any other way.
 The author, however, retains the right to have the article published elsewhere.
+It is necessary to notify the editor that the article has been published previously, mentioning the Tilma and the date of publication.
 All articles are subject to editing.

-Every magazine has to have a consistent style and tone, and the editor keeps it consistent by publishing only submissions that follow its “style sheet,” a list of instructions to writers on the magazine’s subjects, tone, approach, etc. Envoy’s style sheet is the most detailed we’ve seen for any magazine.
-We’ve adapted it for the Tilma, because it reflects good writing sense and good scholarship, and because most Catholic publications will accept an article that follows Envoy’s guidelines.
+Every magazine has to have a consistent style and tone, and the editor keeps it consistent by publishing only submissions that follow its “style sheet,” a list of instructions to writers on the magazine’s subjects, tone, approach.

 - Most articles should be 2,000 to 4,000 words.